TechGrounds-Cloud8/cloud8-Rolfsijtema/week4cloud8/AWS-01 Global Infrastructure.md

 Regions in AWS: Physical locations around the world.
 These are locations where AWS clusters data centers.

+In AWS a region is a physical location around the world with clusters of data centers.
+Each cluster of data centers is called a AZ, more about AZ's later.
+In every region multiple of these az's are isolated and physically seperated.
+This is one big differences already with other cloud providers since most other providers often only have 1 data center in a region.

 AWS Global Infrastructure Map

 ![awslocations](../00_includes/AWS%20locations.png)